10 Fresh Startups from RLab, the First City-Funded VR/AR Center in the Country, Will Pitch on the Exploring Future Reality Main Stage

 Craft is a multi-modal solution to enable people with limited limb mobility to create art in the virtual environment using eye movements and voice commands.

 Columbia University School of Engineering and Applied Science and Columbia Law School

 echoAR is a cloud platform for augmented reality apps providing tools and server-side infrastructure that help companies build better AR apps and grow successful businesses.

 Columbia University School of Engineering and Applied Science

 Graceful Ray enables companies to bring the real world to virtual world by creating photo-realistic 3D content of any object regardless of shape and material.

 In Session 2 at 11:15AM:

 ARC (Augmented Reality Cargo)

 ARC empowers logistic professionals and handlers with augmented training tools using XR technology to increase the proficiency, safety, and transportation of cargo.

-Providing the tools to create, publish, and share virtual exhibitions, with no coding required.
+Lucida enables art sellers to share and sell their collections through virtual exhibitions, with no coding required.